-From our debut as a constructor back in 1978 right up to the modern day, the look of the team has evolved throughout the decades.
+From our debut in 1977 right up to the modern day, the look of the team has evolved throughout the decades.

 White and Green